ABOUT THE TEAM

 Loves everything poetry, from writing it to reading it, and is currently preparing her first pamphlet to send out for submissions soon.
 Can match Isabelle's caffeine addiction with her love for tea.

-Assistant Editor and Proofreader
+Assistant Reader and Proofreader (Freelance)

 With twelve years in teaching and editing, with a Politics and French BA, Sarah-Jayne is well-placed to fine-tune collections for a political small press!
 She also happens to have edited Isabelle's essays her whole life...